healeycodes/healeycodes.com/posts/a-personal-file-share-cli.md

 I estimated that by building [a custom solution](https://github.com/healeycodes/file-share-cli) within a time budget of two hours, I would start *saving time* within one year.

-This is where I lose time when I have share a file.
+This is where I lose time when I have to share a file.

 - Navigating a user interface
 - Two-factor logging into services